Leave a lasting legacy..."Their life is in your hands"

 Research Projects – Your gift will allow us to continue our research projects, most importantly our project of monitoring released orangutans.
 This research is ground-breaking and involves pioneering the use of telemetry tracking devices on released orangutans.
 This allows us to create reports on behavioural, eating, breeding habits of released orangutans and with this knowledge we have a greater understanding of orangutans and how best to protect them.

-Build stronger partnerships with other orangutan organisation - Your gift will allow us to keep supporting fantastic organisations such as the Centre for Orangutan Protection (COP) and Orangutan Tropical Peatland Project (OU Trop) as well as others.
-We provide vital funding to these groups as their projects to help orangutans are not only extremely important, but also well-planned, effective and very processional.
-In the past few years we have funded two 4x4 vehicles for COP to allow them to travel out to difficult areas to rescue suffering orangutan.
+Build stronger partnerships with other orangutan organisations - Your gift will allow us to keep supporting fantastic organisations such as the Orangutan Tropical Peatland Project (OuTrop).
+We provide vital funding to these groups as their projects to help orangutans are not only extremely important, but also well-planned, effective and very professional.

 Wendy Knipe has been a supporter of Orangutan Appeal UK since 2011 having heard about us when she first visited the Sepilok Orangutan Rehabilitation Centre in Sabah, Borneo.